veikman/dmote-keycap/README.md

   not extend down the sides of the switch.
 * A “maquette” style for previewing keyboard designs.

-`dmote-keycap` does not provide models of switches.
+`dmote-keycap` does not provide models of switches and has no support for stabilizers.

 ## Usage